archseer/Scarlet/README.md

 ## Usage

 In order to use Scarlet, you must first create a `config.yml` file.
-Here is an example file:
+Here is an example of such file:

     host: GLaDOS
     name: Scarlet